B2.4 Represent and solve problems involving the addition and subtraction of whole numbers and decimal numbers, using estimation and algorithms.

 Based on their knowledge of whole number addition strategies and their understanding of decimal numbers, students can add them using base ten materials, a number line, a personal algorithm, or the standard algorithm.
 It is important that teachers engage students in making connections between these strategies in order to consolidate addition of decimal numbers.

-Teachers need to use a variety of teaching strategies to make students aware of the purpose of estimation.
+Teachers should use a variety of teaching strategies to make students aware of the purpose of estimation.
 For example, students do not see the relevance of estimation if the exact result always accompanies the estimation.
 Teachers should present situations in which the solution to the problem is an estimate or problems that do not require an exact answer.

 Determine each citizen's share of the national debt or purchase school supplies for next year.